Denial-of-service attack: History

-Panix, the third-oldest ISP in the world, was the target of what is thought to be the first DoS attack.
+Panix, the third-oldest Internet service provider (ISP) in the world, was the target of what is thought to be the first DoS attack.
 On September 6, 1996, Panix was subject to a SYN flood attack, which brought down its services for several days while hardware vendors, notably Cisco, figured out a proper defense.
 The release of sample code during the event led to the online attack of Sprint, EarthLink, E-Trade, and other major corporations in the year to follow.

 In February 2020, Amazon Web Services experienced an attack with a peak volume of 2.3 Tb/s.
 In July 2021, Cloudflare boasted of protecting its client from a DDoS attack from a global Mirai botnet that was up to 17.2 million requests per second.
-Russian DDoS prevention provider Yandex said it blocked an HTTP pipelining DDoS attack on Sept.
-5. 2021 that originated from unpatched Mikrotik networking gear.
+Russian DDoS prevention provider Yandex said it blocked an HTTP pipelining DDoS attack on September 5, 2021 that originated from unpatched Mikrotik networking gear.
 In the first half of 2022, the Russian invasion of Ukraine significantly shaped the cyberthreat landscape, with an increase in cyberattacks attributed to both state-sponsored actors and global hacktivist activities.
 The most notable event was a DDoS attack in February, the largest Ukraine has encountered, disrupting government and financial sector services.
 This wave of cyber aggression extended to Western allies like the UK, the US, and Germany.
 Particularly, the UK's financial sector saw an increase in DDoS attacks from nation-state actors and hacktivists, aimed at undermining Ukraine's allies.

-In February 2023, Cloudflare faced a 71 million/requests per second attack which Cloudflare claims was the largest HTTP DDoS attack at the time.
+In February 2023, Cloudflare faced a 71 million requests per second attack which they claimed was the largest HTTP DDoS attack at the time.
 HTTP DDoS attacks are measured by HTTP requests per second instead of packets per second or bits per second.
 On July 10, 2023, the fanfiction platform Archive of Our Own (AO3) faced DDoS attacks, disrupting services.
 Anonymous Sudan, claiming the attack for religious and political reasons, was viewed skeptically by AO3 and experts.
 Flashpoint, a threat intelligence vendor, noted the group's past activities but doubted their stated motives.
 AO3, supported by the non-profit Organization for Transformative Works (OTW) and reliant on donations, is unlikely to meet the $30,000 Bitcoin ransom.